 Private Asset Class Board Investment Consultants Program Report Content Frequency Review and provide an opinion letter to the Committee on investment policies and delegations of authority.
-As needed 2.
-Review and provide an opinion letter to the Committee on strategic and annual plans.
-As needed 3.
-Provide a report to the Committee on forecasts of asset class returns for total fund asset allocation purposes.
+As needed Review and provide an opinion letter to the Committee on strategic and annual plans.
+As needed Provide a report to the Committee on forecasts of asset class returns for total fund asset allocation purposes.
 No less than annually Provide a report to the Committee that includes an analysis of market developments, market conditions, and macro-level view of market opportunities.
-No less than annually Private Asset Classes 5.
+No less than annually Private Asset 5.
 Provide a report to the Committee regarding investment performance and portfolio risk and attribution analysis; monitor and report on deviations from policy benchmark performance and long-term expected performance.
-No less than annually Review and provide an opinion letter to the Committee on appropriateness of asset class benchmarks No less than annually Provide an opinion letter to the Committee on investments above staff's delegation of authority.
-As needed 8.
-Perform annual review of program(s) and provide an opinion letter to the Committee on performance, risk, manager selection and monitoring processes, and on internal control processes and staffing.
-No less than annually Monitor, evaluate, and report on the progress of the CalPERS Governance and Sustainability Strategy for applicable program(s).
+No less than annually Classes Review and provide an opinion letter to the Committee on appropriateness of asset class benchmarks No less than annually Provide an opinion letter to the Committee on investments above staff's delegation of authority.
+As needed Perform annual review of major asset class sub-component programs and provide an opinion letter to the Committee on performance, risk, manager selection and monitoring processes, and on internal control processes and staffing.
+No less than annually Perform annual review of the program(s) and provide an opinion letter to the Committee on performance, risk, manager selection and monitoring processes, and on internal control processes and staffing.
 No less than annually